Skip to content

 • Linkedin

 Internships are the first step towards a future career, but they come with a lot of misconceptions.
-In movies and television shows, interns are usually depicted as a frazzled young person saddled with the job of taking coffee orders all day, but that stereotype is far from reality.
-We’re here to bust the myths you’ve been fed about internships.
+Movies and shows depict office interns as frazzled young people saddled with the job of taking coffee orders all day, but that stereotype is far from reality.

 Myth #1: Interns are always unpaid.